spacebake/Loungeware/README.md

 # Loungeware

-This is the official repository for the hit indie hit Loungeware.
+This is the official repository for the hit indie game Loungeware.
 Play it at https://loungeware.games/play

 ## What Is Loungeware?
 Loungeware is a collection of microgames in the style of WarioWare created by volunteers all over the world.
 Anyone can contribute, that means you!